What is a Registered Agent in Delaware?

 -

-What are the penalties for not maintaining a Registered Agent in Delaware?
+What are the penalties for not maintaining a Statutory Agent in Delaware?

-Failure to maintain a Registered Agent in Delaware can lead to penalties, including fines and the company being declared inoperative or administratively dissolved, thereby losing its good standing with the state.
+Failure to maintain a Statutory Agent in Delaware can lead to penalties, including fines and the company being declared inoperative or administratively dissolved, thereby losing its good standing with the state.

 -